PickNikRobotics/data_tamer/README.md

 DataTamer can be used to monitor multiple variables in your applications.

-**Channels** are used to take a "snapshots of a subset of variables at a given time.
+**Channels** are used to take "snapshots" of a subset of variables at a given time.
 If you want to record at different frequencies, you should use  different channels.

-DataTamer will forward this data to 1 or multiple **Sinks**; a sink may save the information in a file (currently, we support [MCAP](https://mcap.dev/)) or publish it using an inter-process communication (for instance, a ROS2 publishers).
+DataTamer will forward this data to 1 or multiple **Sinks**; a sink may save the information in a file (currently, we support [MCAP](https://mcap.dev/)) or publish it using an inter-process communication (for instance, a ROS2 publisher).

 You can create your own sinks, if you want.

-You can use [PlotJuggler](https://github.com/facontidavide/PlotJuggler) to visualize your logs or see it in real-time.
+You can use [PlotJuggler](https://github.com/facontidavide/PlotJuggler) to visualize your logs offline or in real-time.

 ## Features